szrlee/szrlee.github.io/content/publication/li-2024-scaling/index.md

 publishDate: '2024-05-03T17:13:02.195766Z'
 publication_types:
 - manuscript
+publication: "*presented at ICML 2024 Workshops: (1) Aligning Reinforcement Learning Experimentalists and Theorists; (2) Automated Reinforcement Learning: Exploring Meta-Learning, AutoML, and LLMs*"

+abstract: Foundation models often struggle with uncertainty when faced with new situations in online decision-making, necessitating scalable and efficient exploration to resolve this uncertainty.
+To address these challenges, we introduce GPT-HyperAgent, which augments GPT with uncertainty-awareness via HyperAgent [Li et al., 2024] for scalable exploration in contextual bandits, a fundamental online decision problem involving natural language input.
-abstract: Motivated by challenges in continual content moderation, such as the cold start problem and the need for exploration to align with unknown human feedback, we introduce GPT-HyperAgent.
-It leverages foundation models for pretrained expressive feature embeddings and integrates HyperAgent for scalable uncertainty estimation and exploration.
-We demonstrate GPT-HyperAgent's effectiveness in continual content moderation as a contextual bandit problem with natural language input.
-Empirical advancements are built upon theoretical insights.
-1. HyperAgent allows for the general and separate treatment of reference, perturbation, and update distributions with computational benefits.
-2. Under the linear realizable assumption, HyperAgent achieves scalable uncertainty estimation with $\tilde{O}(\log T)$ per-step computational complexity over $T$ periods.
-3. By establishing a general analysis framework, we prove HyperAgent’s regret order matches exact Thompson sampling in linear contextual bandits, closing a theoretical gap in scalable exploration.
+Theoretically, we prove that HyperAgent achieves fast incremental uncertainty estimation with $\tilde{O}(\log T)$ per-step computational complexity over $T$ periods under the linear realizable assumption.
+Our analysis framework shows that HyperAgent’s regret matches exact Thompson sampling in linear contextual bandits, closing a significant theoretical gap in scalable exploration.
+Empirical results in real-world contextual bandit tasks, such as automated content moderation with human feedback, validate the practical effectiveness of GPT-HyperAgent for safety-critical decisions

 # Summary.
 An optional shortened abstract.
 summary: We prove HyperAgent closes a theoretical gap in scale exploration for contextual bandit problems.
-Further, with integration of pretrained GPT, GPT-HyperAgent addresses continual content moderation challenges, such as cold start and exploration with human feedback.
+Further, with integration of pretrained GPT, GPT-HyperAgent addresses challenges in human-AI pipeline for automated content moderation with human feedback by minimizing human involvement while ensuring long-term system reliability and safety.

 tags:
   - agent